JensVA/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 [jensva@LEGION-Y540-JENS][~]$ man file
 ```

-It returns the type of the file (text, executable, data...).
+Info out of man page → It returns the type of the file (text, executable, data...).

 ```bash
 [jensva@LEGION-Y540-JENS][~]$ ~/.bashrc